FAForever/wiki-pages/FAQ/FAFLive-Streaming-Guide.md

 	!title title

-<mark>title is the title you wish to change your stream title to.
+title is the title you wish to change your stream title to.
 Only place a title to change the title.
-Omitting this value displays the current title.</mark>
+Omitting this value displays the current title.

+<span style="color:blue">some *This is Blue italic.* text</span>

 ### Stream tags (!tags)